The janus API for Prolog Calling

 Prolog to Python objects is done by the Prolog garbage

 collector.
-For portability, py_free/1
+For portability, py_free/1 must be

 called exactly once on each object reference